APC Submission Portal Now Open

 The more productive question is: "What is the most realistic capital structure for this deal based on the lender, collateral, timeline, and exit?"

 That shift in framing leads to better conversations with capital partners and more realistic expectations about what is achievable.
 It also helps identify when gap funding is the right solution versus when the deal itself needs to be restructured, repriced, or approached differently.
+Some deals are better structured as bridge loans from the start, rather than as a primary loan with subordinate gap capital layered behind it.

 Understanding the source and nature of the gap — before seeking capital — puts investors in a stronger position to present the deal, respond to lender questions, and close the capital stack efficiently.